2020 Pittsburgh Steelers season: Week 12: vs. Baltimore Ravens

 After a road win, the Steelers returned home for their second game against the Ravens.
 In the first quarter, the Steelers made it 6-0 when Joe Haden returned an interception 14 yards for a touchdown (with a failed PAT).
 The Ravens took the lead later on with Gus Edwards's 1-yard touchdown run to make it 7–6.
 In the second quarter, the Steelers took the lead with Chris Boswell field goals from 25 and 27 yards out to make it 12–7.
 After a scoreless third quarter, the Steelers increased their lead in the fourth quarter when Ben Roethlisberger found JuJu Smith-Schuster on a 1-yard touchdown pass, making it 19–7.
 Later on in the quarter, the Ravens would wrap the scoring of the game up when third-string QB Trace McSorley found Marquise Brown on a 70-yard touchdown pass to make the final score 19–14.

-With the win, the Steelers improved to 11–0.
+With the win, the Steelers improved to 11–0 for the first time ever.
 The team swept the Ravens for the first time since 2017 and for the first time in the Lamar Jackson era.
 They also won 11 in a row for the first time since 2004.